AdobeDocs/journey-optimizer.it-IT/help/using/audience/about-audiences.md

   [Scopri come creare le definizioni dei segmenti](creating-a-segment-definition.md)

 * **Caricamento personalizzato**: importa un pubblico utilizzando un file CSV.
-[Scopri come creare tipi di pubblico per il caricamento personalizzati](custom-upload.md)
+[Learn how to create Custom Upload audiences](custom-upload.md)

-* **Composizione pubblico**: crea un flusso di lavoro di composizione per combinare i tipi di pubblico esistenti in un&#39;area di lavoro visiva e applicare azioni quali classificazione, suddivisione e unione per creare nuovi tipi di pubblico.
-[Scopri come utilizzare la composizione del pubblico](get-started-audience-orchestration.md)
+* **Audience composition**: Create a composition workflow to combine existing audiences into a visual canvas and apply actions such as rank, split, join to create new audiences.
+[Learn how to work with audience composition](get-started-audience-orchestration.md)

-* **Composizione pubblico federato**: unisci i set di dati direttamente dal data warehouse esistente per creare e arricchire tipi di pubblico e attributi di Adobe Experience Platform in un unico sistema.
-[Scopri come utilizzare Federated Audience Composition](federated-audience-composition.md).
+* **Federated Audience Composition**: Federate datasets directly from your existing data warehouse to build and enrich Adobe Experience Platform audiences and attributes all in one system.
+[Learn how to work with Federated Audience Composition](federated-audience-composition.md).

 ## Targeting dei tipi di pubblico in percorsi e campagne {#target-audiences}